oddy-boop/Edusync-git/src/supabase/policies.md

-  ADD COLUMN IF NOT EXISTS program_science_tech_image_url TEXT, ADD COLUMN IF NOT EXISTS about_leader1_image_url TEXT, ADD COLUMN IF NOT EXISTS about_leader2_image_url TEXT, ADD COLUMN IF NOT EXISTS about_leader3_image_url TEXT;
+  ADD COLUMN IF NOT EXISTS program_science_tech_image_url TEXT, ADD COLUMN IF NOT EXISTS about_leader1_image_url TEXT, ADD COLUMN IF NOT EXISTS about_leader2_image_url TEXT, ADD COLUMN IF NOT EXISTS about_leader3_image_url TEXT, ADD COLUMN IF NOT EXISTS is_viewed_by_admin BOOLEAN DEFAULT FALSE;

-ALTER TABLE public.behavior_incidents
+-- Remove old hero image column and add new JSONB column for slideshow ALTER TABLE public.app_settings DROP COLUMN IF EXISTS school_hero_image_url;
-  ADD COLUMN IF NOT EXISTS is_viewed_by_admin BOOLEAN DEFAULT FALSE;
+ALTER TABLE public.app_settings ADD COLUMN IF NOT EXISTS homepage_hero_slides JSONB;

 -- ================================================================================================